Flores Travel Guide: Komodo, Kelimutu & Untouched Indonesia

 - Rental motorbike: approximately IDR 80,000–100,000 per day; effective for short day trips around each town

-- Hire a driver: approximately IDR 500,000–700,000 per day for an air-conditioned car with a driver who knows the roads; the most comfortable way to do the full Trans-Flores route
+- Hire a driver: approximately IDR 500,000–700,000 per day to hire a car with driver — the most comfortable way to do the full Trans-Flores route

 - Shared shuttle vans: operate between Labuan Bajo, Ruteng, and Bajawa; affordable but slower than a private car